-MIT’s entrepreneurial network thrives on connections around the world, and it is growing even more robust with the Hong Kong Innovation Node.
-The Node connects the MIT community with unique resources—including local alumni, entrepreneurs, and advanced manufacturing capabilities—in Hong Kong and the neighboring Pearl River Delta.
+The first of its kind among MIT’s innovation programs, the Hong Kong Innovation Node connects the MIT community with unique resources—including local universities, local alumni, entrepreneurs, advanced prototyping and manufacturing capabilities, and the world-class financial industry—in Hong Kong and the neighboring Pearl River Delta.

 The MIT Regional Entrepreneurship Acceleration Program (MIT REAP) is a global initiative designed to help regions around the world accelerate their economic growth and job creation through innovation-driven entrepreneurship.

 Designed to foster innovation and accelerate advanced manufacturing in the US, new public-private consortiums are working towards creating a sustainable manufacturing innovation ecosystem.
 Known as National Network for Manufacturing Innovation Institutes (MIIs), each partnership has a unique manufacturing technology focus.
 Notably, MIT convened the newest of these MIIs, named the Advanced Functional Fibers of America Institute.